Kajiyu/ImaginarySoundscapeDemo/README.md

 - Our model is based on [SoundNet](), proposed in 2016.
 - Our code is written at Python3 and Keras.

+## How to use
+- You can easily try with Jupyter Notebook.
+Please open `playground.ipynb`

 ## References
 - [Imaginary Soundscape](http://imaginarysoundscape.qosmo.jp/)
 - [Another demo of Imaginary Soundscape](http://imaginarysoundscape2.qosmo.jp/)